hilalkr/Shopify-App-Authentication-Flow/README.md

 - `shops`: `shop_domain` UNIQUE; stores offline token and scopes; upsert on reinstall.
 - `oauth_states`: `nonce` UNIQUE; `expires_at` TTL.
 When the nonce is validated in callback, the row is **deleted** (hard delete).

-  - Note: the migration includes a `used_at` column, but it is not used by the current implementation.
   - Optional cleanup (for expired nonces when no callback happens):

     ```sql